ericliucs/learned_regularizers_and_geometry_for_image_denoising/ReadME.md

 view the packages that are required.
 I highly recommend that you create a new Conda virtual environment prior to installing the packages.
 The code was last tested with Python version ``3.7.10``.

+**Important:** The packages are listed in requirements.txt, which is used to build an environment using the command ``conda create --name <name> --file requirements.txt``. **However**, if you try to run this command, you will get a ``PackagesNotFoundError`` as conda cannot find certain packages that were installed through pip.

+Provided is the ``list_export_to_yaml.awk`` file which can be used to convert the requirements to a YAML file, which can be used to create an environment in a way that Conda can find all the packages.
+To create an environment from the YAML file, run ``conda env create --name <name> --file environment.yml``.

 The only package not able to be installed through pip is the [optox](https://github.com/VLOGroup/optox) package built by Kerstin Hammernik.
 This package is used to implement custom operators in both TNRD and TDV.
 The file ``install_optox.sh`` is a typical way of installing the optox package that should be modified for your machine.
 Also included is a ``install_optox_new.sh`` file that I use in case of issues with cloning optox from GitHub.

+**Important:** Some files make use of the PyYAML package, which is not included in the requirements.
+Run ``conda install pyyaml`` in your conda environment to install it.

-Note that optox depends on CUDA samples that are no longer included in the toolkit from version 11.6 and onwards.
+**Important:** optox depends on CUDA samples that are no longer included in the toolkit from version 11.6 and onwards.
-Ensure that you use CUDA Toolkit 11.5.2 at the latest.
+Ensure that you use CUDA Toolkit 11.5.2 at the latest, as newer versions will not work.

 ### Setting PythonPath

-Before running any other code, please make sure that your python path is appropriately set.
+Once all requirements are installed, before running any other code, please make sure that your python path is appropriately set.
 To set the path, in the top-level directory folder, call ``export PYTHONPATH="${PYTHONPATH}:$PWD"``.

 ### Loading Data